vestrel00/contacts-android/DEV_NOTES.md

 rows belonging to the same Contact.

 The `ContactOptionsColumns` values joined with the Data table are the values of the Contact, not the RawContact that the Data row belongs to!
+The same applies to the "display_name".

 #### Data Updates